Sopheanith3/TCSS559-ReciFEED/README.md

 <INGRESS-IP> assign4.example.com
 ```

-9. Use `assign4.example.com` as the base URL for all services.
+9. Use `assign4.example.com` as the base URL for all services in the frontend (current repo uses).

 ## 3. External Services